-From visual inspection of the length-frequency data, the apparent seasonality of reproduction (Ramon and Bailey 1996) and previous growth analyses (Labelle et al. 1993), it was further assumed that recruitment is an annual event that occurs in June.
-An alternative hypothesis of four recruitments per year was also tested.
-This analysis gave similar overall results, but did not significantly improve the overall fit to the data.
-We therefore opted to retain the annual recruitment model because of its greater simplicity.
-The time-series variation in recruitment was somewhat constrained by a lognormal prior.
+From visual inspection of the length-frequency data, the apparent seasonality of reproduction (Ramon and Bailey 1996) and previous growth analyses (Labelle et al. 1993), it was further assumed that recruitment is an annual event that occurs in July.
+The time-series variation in recruitment was somewhat constrained by a log-normal prior.
 The variance of the prior was set such that recruitments of about three times and one third of the average recruitment would occur about once every 20 years on average.

-Recruitment was assumed to have a weak relationship with the spawning biomass via a Beverton and Holt stock-recruitment relationship (SRR).
+Recruitment was assumed to be related to spawning biomass according to the Beverton-Holt stock-recruitment relationship (SRR).
 The SRR was incorporated mainly so that a yield analysis could be undertaken for stock assessment purposes.
-We therefore opted to apply a relatively weak penalty for deviation from the SRR so that it would have only a slight effect on the recruitment and other model estimates (see Hampton and Fournier 2001, Appendix D).
+A relatively weak penalty was applied to deviation from the SRR so that it would have only a slight effect on the recruitment and other model estimates (Hampton and Fournier 2001, Appendix D).

-Typically, fisheries data are very uninformative about SRR parameters and it is generally necessary to constrain the parameterisation in order to have stable model behaviour.
-We have incorporated a beta-distributed prior on the "steepness" (S) of the SRR, with S defined as the ratio of the equilibrium recruitment produced by 20% of the equilibrium unexploited spawning biomass to that produced by the equilibrium unexploited spawning biomass (Francis 1992; Maunder and Watters 2001).
+Typically, fisheries data are very uninformative about SRR parameters and it is generally necessary to constrain the parameterisation to have stable model behaviour.
+A beta-distributed prior was used for the "steepness" coefficient (S) of the SRR, with S defined as the ratio of the equilibrium recruitment produced by 20% of the equilibrium unexploited spawning biomass to that produced by the equilibrium unexploited spawning biomass (Francis 1992; Maunder and Watters 2001).
 The prior was specified by mode = 0.9 and SD = 0.04 (a = 46, b = 6).
-In other words, our prior belief is that the reduction in equilibrium recruitment when the equilibrium spawning biomass is reduced to 20% of its unexploited level would be fairly small (a decline of 10%).
+In other words, the prior belief is that the reduction in equilibrium recruitment when the equilibrium spawning biomass is reduced to 20% of its unexploited level would be fairly small (a decline of 10%).